pumbas600/tradie-jobs/README.md

 **Sorting / Filtering**

-Sortedby status and filtered by client
+Sorted by status and filtered by client
 ![Sorted by status and filtered by client](./screenshots/SortedByStatusAndFilteredByClient.png)

 Sorted by status and filtered by search